PT-Bio/PT-Bio/README.md

 -If my skin is a fictional character, don't go up all like "OMG IT'S [insert character here] FBHJVDNFRUJ" because I'm not the character dude :/ I'm a real ass guy and it's pretty annoying when people do that

--I feel like I need to emphasise this one: Do not kiss or flirt with me, ever! it makes me pretty uncomfortable and 9 times out of 10 i'll just end up hiding you.
+-I feel like I need to emphasise this one: Do not kiss or flirt with me, ever!
+No exceptions! it makes me pretty uncomfortable and 9 times out of 10 i'll just end up hiding you.
 Please dude, I just wanna play funny pony game, not be your boyfriend, get outta here

 -I'm okay with being invited to parties or roleplays as long as they're not super serious, i like a little bit of trolling in my roleplays :D